mongodb/docs/source/reference/glossary.rst

       A script used by a UNIX like operating system to start, stop, or restart, a :term:`daemon` process.
 Typically these scripts are stored in ``/etc/init.d/`` or ``/etc/rc.d/``.

+   election
+      The process that replica sets use to choose which member will be :term:`primary`.

+      .. seealso:: ":ref:`Replica Set Elections
+         <replica-set-elections>`" and ":ref:`Replica Set Node
+         Priority <replica-set-node-priority>`."